 A Lemon Law Lawyer in California Committed to Representing the Rights of Truck Owners

-A Lemon Can Be Extremely Disruptive to Your Life
+A Lemon Truck Can Be Extremely Disruptive to Your Life

 When you purchase or lease a new or used truck that has a warranty, you expect it to be a reliable vehicle—and for the manufacturer to fix any issues at no cost to you.
-As anyone who experienced car trouble before can attest, breaking down on the side of the road, getting your car to the shop, and the back-and-forth between you and the mechanic working on your car can create a serious headache.
-If you have a car that’s a lemon, then you are dealing with this situation on a regular basis.
+As anyone who has experienced truck trouble before can attest, breaking down on the side of the road, getting your truck to the shop, and the back-and-forth between you and the mechanic working on your truck, can create a serious headache.
+If you have a truck that’s a lemon, then you are dealing with this situation on a regular basis.

 In the case of a truck, you may have purchased it for business purposes.
 If this is the case, then a less-than-reliable vehicle could hurt your livelihood.
 Even if you do not use your truck for business purpose, if you use it to get to and from work, it being in the shop may add a significant amount of time to your daily commute if you are forced to use public transportation.
 In fact, in some cases, an unreliable truck may directly result in problems at work or even the loss of a job.

 At the Law Offices of Sotera L. Anderson, we understand the disruptions that a lemon can cause—especially in a place like California.
 For this reason, we are committed to resolving cases as quickly as we can—while still taking the time to present the strongest case possible.